chingchenms/llvm/docs/Coroutines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare token @llvm.coro.save()
+  declare token @llvm.coro.save(i8* handle)

 Overview:
 """""""""

-The '``llvm.coro.save``' marks the point where a coroutine is considered suspened (and thus eligible for resumption).
-Its return value should be consumed by exactly one `coro.suspend` intrinsic.
+The '``llvm.coro.save``' marks the point where a coroutine need to update its state to prepare for resumption to be considered suspended (and thus eligible for resumption).

 Arguments:
 """"""""""

-None
+First argument points to a coroutine handle of the enclosing coroutine.

 Semantics:
 """"""""""

 Whatever coroutine state changes are required to enable resumption of the coroutine from the corresponding suspend point should be done at the point of `coro.save` intrinsic.

 Example:
 """"""""